 If you are already the recipient of a scholarship or sponsorship for special education, you will not be eligible to apply for an Inclusive Practice in Education Scholarship.
 Please ask the Employment Programs Team if you require clarification.

-Scholarships are offered to successful applicants in January for study commencing in Semester/Session/Trimester 1, 2023.
+Scholarships are offered to successful applicants in late November 2023 for study commencing in Semester/Session/Trimester 1, 2024.

 You are required to undertake a practicum in order to meet the requirements of your scholarship and be eligible to receive a permanent role as a specialist educator.

-Practicums are not required to occur in any specific setting.
+Practicums are not required to occur in specific settings.
 Practicums must be between 10-20 days to meet department requirements but specifics will be set by your university.
 The department encourages you to contact universities to find out exactly what is expected.

 The department recommends that you seek to study through a university where you are not only gaining a qualification but where you are able to strengthen your knowledge through relevant practical experience.
 This is where practicum in a range of settings would be valuable including mainstream, support unit/class or school for specific purposes (SSP).